SWIFTSIM/HBT-HERONS/docs/outputs/timing.md

 `snap_hash`
 :   Time taken to create within each MPI rank a hash table between a particle index and its ID.

-`read_snap`
-:   Time taken to do all of the snapshot particle data loading and communication tasks.

 `halo_io`
 :   Time taken to load the Friends-of-Friends data.